 The Power of Online Social Learning

 One problem with traditional e-learning is that we often end up sitting by ourselves at a desk with earphones in doing course work in isolation.
-There is only self-discipline keeping us commited to our courses.
+There is only self-discipline keeping us committed to our courses.

-Inversely, it has been shown that the more social an e-learning experience is, the more effective (and enjoyable!) it becomes.
+Inversely, it has been shown that the more social and e-learning experience is, the more effective (and enjoyable!) it becomes.
 For example, course completion increased to 85% on HBX, a Harvard Business School online education initiative, when it introduced social learning components.

 The mix of social or community software and e-learning software is thus a natural fit.
 While there are countless e-learning or learning management tools and services available, the most innovative of these have been social learning software.

-Research by McKinsey Global Institute found that by using social technologies, companies can raise the productivity of knowledge workers by 20 to 25 percent.
+Research by McKinsey Global Institute found that by using social technologies, companies can raise the productivity of knowledge workers by 20 to 25%.
 This can be greatly facilitated by introducing e-learning components to the social or community software within an organization.
 Especially if you take a look at the 70/20/10 Model for Learning and Development holds that:

 Online Social Learning tools can help your organization: